 But it’s so pretty and I, for one, still like to take my chances with it.
-With practice, you can learn learn how to work with this persnickety porcelain clay and minimize your loss rate.
-Today, Gwendolyn Yoppolo explains what porcelain clay will put up with from the wet phase to the bone-dry phase. – Jennifer Poellot Harnetty, editor.
+With practice, you can learn learn how to work with persnickety porcelain clay and minimize your loss rate.
+Today, Gwendolyn Yoppolo explains what porcelain clay will put up with from the wet phase to the bone-dry clay. – Jennifer Poellot Harnetty, editor.

 Porcelain commands us to be attentive in our touch and responsive to its needs.
 Beyond the basic technical demands that clay bodies all have in common, porcelain clay also needs to be treated properly to avoid warping and cracking during drying and firing.